Lower Limb Prosthesis in Phoenix

 There are more circumstances than we can count that require the full or partial amputation of a foot, ankle, knee, thigh, or hip.
 But no matter your circumstance, there are solutions available to help you through your physical, mental, and functional recovery, getting you back to a full and thriving life.

-A lower limb prosthesis is the partial or entire artificial replacement of a lower limb such as your hip, thigh, knee, ankle, and foot.
-These artificial components, or prosthetics, are used either simply for cosmetic purposes or restoring lower limb function.
+A lower limb prosthesis is the partial or entire artificial replacement of a lower limb, such as a hip, thigh, knee, ankle, or foot.
+These artificial limbs, or prostheses, are used either simply for cosmetic purposes or to restore lower limb function.

 Two common amputations of the lower extremities are transfemoral (above your knee) and transtibial (below your knee).

-The three major types of lower limb prosthetics are ankle and foot systems, prosthetic knee systems, and sport-specific foot and knee systems.
+The three major types of lower limb prosthesis are ankle and foot systems, prosthetic knee systems, and sport-specific foot and knee systems.

 Ankle and Foot Systems